Where Can I Go for Cancer Rehabilitation?

 Occupational therapists can help cancer survivors maximize participation in activities of daily living using therapeutic activities and adaptive strategies.
 Some are trained in the treatment of lymphedema and others in the management of cognitive dysfunction.

 LIKE THIS ARTICLE?
-CHECK OUT: Composing a New Normal
+CHECK OUT: Support in a Song

 Speech-language pathologists are specialists that evaluate and treat speech and swallowing disorders that can occur in many cancer survivors.
 They can perform specialized swallowing studies and teach exercises to help improve speech and swallowing.